Priesemann-Group/mrestimator/README.md

 - scipy (1.0.0)
 - matplotlib (1.5.1)

+## Installation
-Assuming a working Python3 environment, usually you can install the dependencies via pip:
+Assuming a working Python3 environment, usually you can install via pip:

 ```
-pip3 install -U numpy scipy matplotlib
+pip3 install -U mrestimator
 ```

+If you run into problems during installation, they are most likely due to numpy and scipy.
+You may check their [official documentation](https://scipy.org/install.html).

 ## Manual Installation